sijmenw/IBS-python-for-data-science/README.md

 ## Help through Slack

-If you're running into trouble, let us know in the Slack channel!
+If you're running into trouble, let us know in Slack!

 ## Pre-requisites